1sLand99/LibcoreSyscall/README.md

-# Libcore-Syscall / Libcore-ElfLoader
+# Libcore-Syscall-ElfLoader

-Libcore-Syscall is a pure Java library for Android that allows you to make any Linux system calls and/or load any in-memory ELF shared objects (lib*.so) without a writable path/mount point.
+Libcore-Syscall-ElfLoader is a pure Java library for Android that allows you to make any Linux system calls and/or load any in-memory ELF shared objects (lib*.so) without a writable path/mount point.

 ## Features